About national pharmacare

 - universal coverage

-We’re signing pharmacare agreements with provinces and territories that will make certain products free at the pharmacy counter.
-You may still have to pay other fees, like delivery fees or prescribing fees, but in general, the costs of different contraceptives and diabetes medications will be paid for publicly.
-This means you won’t need to coordinate benefits for covered products with private insurance plans.
+We've signed funding agreements with 4 provinces and territories to make a range of contraception (birth control) and diabetes medications free at the pharmacy counter.
+You may still have to pay other fees, like delivery fees or prescribing fees.
+However, the costs of different contraceptives and diabetes medications will be generally paid for publicly.
+This means you won't need to coordinate benefits for covered products with private insurance plans.

-Private and public drug plans will continue to cover a range of products outside the contraceptives and diabetes medications included in pharmacare bilateral agreements.
+Private and public drug plans will still cover a range of products outside the contraceptives and diabetes medications included in pharmacare bilateral agreements.

 Find out what's covered by national pharmacare in your area.

-- establish an expert committee to advise us on how to operate and finance national pharmacare
+- received advice from a committee of experts on how to operate and finance national pharmacare

-- ask Canada's Drug Agency to develop advice on:
+- received advice from Canada's Drug Agency on:

 - a national bulk purchasing strategy